Linnk/LionWriter/README.md

-# Lion Writer project.
+# LionWriter

-Databases are too mainstream.

-This is a static content management for hipster hackers and/or anyone who hates Wordpress —or similar— enough.
+LionWriter is a static content management for hipster hackers and anyone who also think Wordpress is too much for something that should be simpler.
+This is a file-based CMS.

+## Philosophy

+- Databases are too mainstream.
-WYSIWYG editor?
+- WYSIWYG editor?
 We rather not.
-VIM is so more vintage.
+- Awesome for git.
+- Easy to install (drag and drop).
+- KISS principle.
+- Themes support.

+## Getting Started

+## Alternatives

-Other systems like [Jekyll](https://github.com/mojombo/jekyll), which is written on Ruby and there is [Pelican](https://github.com/ametaireau/pelican), written on Python.
-These are great static blog generators and those are great languages (very popular on the hacker community), but a lot of us have at least one or several servers running the old and good Apache/PHP.
+There are alternatives like [Jekyll](https://github.com/mojombo/jekyll) or [Pelican](https://github.com/ametaireau/pelican).
+These are great static blog generators written in great programming languages, but a lot of us have at least one or several servers running the old and good Apache/PHP.
 So, what the heck.

-The first time I tried to mimic the *Medium* design, but now I think this will be usefull for documentation websites, so I'm making the necessary changes.